Math Monday: Sierpinski Tetrahedron

 Others have made this structure using materials as diverse as soda straws and steel.
 Above is a ten foot tall flaming straw

-by Wayne Tousignant, Darren Stanley, and Thomas MacKay.
+version by Wayne Tousignant, Darren Stanley, and Thomas MacKay.

 And above is a 22 foot tall sculpture Bat Country by Gwen Fisher and Paul Brown, made of 384 aluminum baseball bats bolted together.
 Why not see what materials you can use to make your own Sierpinski tetrahedron?